JAmoMES/web_crawler_infinite_scroll/README.md

 download your driver here https://sites.google.com/chromium.org/driver/downloads?authuser=0

-move driver to the root of this project.
+move driver file to the root of the directory in this project.

 ### 4. run `script.ipynb`